Any podcaster, musician, or streaming artist must have the best equipment. You probably also know that sound quality is critical.

 Between the two, boom microphones offer better and more directionally accurate mic audio quality.
 It is smaller than in-line microphones and can collect more audio data.
 In-line microphones cost less than boom microphones in terms of price.

 Boom microphones offer greater stability than in-line microphones.
-In-line microphones are more vulnerable to physical disturbances because they rest on the wires of your headphones.
+In-line mics are more likely to get damaged because they rest on the wires of your headphones.

 Sudden movements can produce unnecessary rubbing sounds.
-This can adversely affect the quality audio of your mic.
+This can adversely affect the quality sound of your mic.

 Too much background sound

 Your microphone may pick up noises in a loud room, busy areas, or crowded places.
-This is especially true for headsets and mics that don’t include noise-canceling technology.
+This is especially true for speakers and mics that don’t have noise-canceling technology.

 For default microphones with sensitive microphones, this is even worse.
 These background noises can sometimes even overwhelm your voice.